svanimisetti/so-simple-theme/about/index.md

 ## A few things about me:

 * Automotive engineer by profession.
 You can learn more about my professional history at [LinkedIn](https://linkedin.com/sampathvanimisetti)
 * Tinkerer and open source zealot.
 Avid hobbyist in DIY electronics and astrophotography.
-I have open-sourced most of my hobyy projects on [GitHub](https://github.com/svanimisetti)
+I have open-sourced most of my hobby projects on [GitHub](https://github.com/svanimisetti)